 |6.||The person you married was under the age of 17 years of age at marriage.|

 If you have a voidable marriage then not only you can apply to have the marriage rescinded but a parent, your spouse or a descendant may also apply to court to have this done.
+Always take proper legal advice as their will be issues about property as well as children if there have been any children born out of the marriage.
 The following would be examples of individual cases where this may occur:

 |1.||You met a woman online, moved to Thailand and got married to her.
 You find out after the marriage that she is insane and that she might have been declared insane before you had married her.
 You or her parents may apply to court to have the marriage set aside.|